-At some point, you need to ask direct questions to find out about what is really happening.
 Many victims will not offer this information unless you ask directly; they may think you don’t want to know, or be afraid you will not believe them or will judge them badly.
-Asking direct questions may help them to feel like they can tell you what’s really going on.
-Ask questions like: Has she/he ever shouted at you or pushed you or hit you?
-That's a nasty mark/bruise/injury.
-Has someone hurt you?
+Asking direct questions may help them to feel like they can tell you what’s really going on because you are showing that you are prepared to hear the truth.

 It's important that you are clear and consistent with this message - it might be the first time that the person has heard it.
-Often people can feel disloyal to their partner and may want to make excuses for their behaviour, or may blame themselves and feel they deserve the abuse.
+Often people can feel disloyal to their partner and they may want to make excuses for their behaviour, or may blame themselves and feel they deserve the abuse.
 It's important they hear things like: “It's not your fault.
 There's no excuse for that sort of behaviour.
 You are entitled to be safe.”

 Check for current safety

 If the person's safety is at risk in the near future – e.g. their ex-partner is stalking them and has threatened violence - encourage them to make urgent phone contact with a specialist domestic abuse service –Shine’s Helpline can help.
-But again, if anyone is in immediate danger, call the Police on 111.
+But if anyone is in immediate danger, call the Police on 111.
 “Are you afraid he might kill you, or have you ever felt like that?
 How safe do you feel right now?
 Are you okay to go home?”

 “I'm concerned about you/your safety.
 I'd really like to see you get some more support - this is a very tough situation.
 There are some really excellent help services set up to help in just this sort of situation – do you want me to give you the number of Shine’s confidential Helpline?
 It's free to call and answered every day of the week.”

-Sometimes victims choose to deny a problem, but once you’ve asked some questions, they may consider discussing it later with you or someone else.
+Sometimes people experiencing domestic violence choose to deny their situation, but once you’ve asked some questions, they may consider discussing it later with you or someone else.
 Either way it’s helpful for them to hear: “My door's always open.
 You might like to talk to me about it another time - that's OK.”

 |Shopping cart is empty.|